 The main part of a guinea pig’s diet is of fiber and protein with fiber constituting most of their intake.
 A guinea pig’s diet should be higher in fiber than protein and low in sugar, carbs and rich fats.

 Fiber is incredibly important for guinea pigs as it helps move their food through the gut properly.
 Hay, which is rich in fiber, also helps grind down their teeth and prevents them from overgrowing.
 Your guinea pig’s pellet food should also have a high fiber content.

 The fresh food you feed to your guinea pigs will also contribute to their daily fiber intake.

 Cavies can tolerate fats but should only constitute around 3-5% of their daily intake as excess fat can be converted into glucose and, again, upset the delicately balanced flora of their stomach.
 Check your pellet food which should have around 1-2% fat included in the ingredients.

+Your guinea pig requires around 10-30mg of vitamin C a day.
 Guinea pigs cannot produce this essential compound so it is important that the food you provide your pet with contains vitamin C.